eerimoq/moblin/README.rst

   - Configurable presets.

-- Tap screen to focus.
+- Tap screen for manual focus.

+  - Return to auto focus with double tap.

 - Stream connection status and uptime.